Toxic Substances Control Act of 1976: Complete risk assessment requirements

-REACH requires chemical companies that produce at level of 1 metric tons per year to conduct risk assessment along with European Chemical Agency's review and for the companies that produce more than 10 tons or more per years need to conduct chemical safety assessment for all the chemicals produced.
+REACH requires chemical companies that produce at level of 1 metric tons per year to conduct risk assessment along with European Chemical Agency's review and for the companies that produce more than 10 tons or more per year need to conduct chemical safety assessment for all the chemicals produced.

 TSCA does not require chemical companies to perform risk assessments on new chemicals.
 However, it allows companies to perform voluntary risk assessments on their new chemicals.
 For existing chemicals, companies are required to notify the EPA immediately of new unpublished information on chemicals that have potential risks but are not required to conduct risk assessments.

 Production quantity disclosure

 REACH requires chemical companies to submit their registration yearly with the information on the overall quantity of production or importing of a chemical in metric tons per year in a technical dossier and immediately report if any significant changes occur in the quantity.

-TSCA: Chemical companies must provide the EPA a reasonable third year estimate for their new chemicals in total production volume at the time a Premanufacture Notices is submitted.
-For every 5 years, the existing chemicals on the TSCA inventory and produced at quantities of 25,000 pounds or more must be reported.
+TSCA: Chemical companies must provide the EPA a reasonable third-year estimate for their new chemicals in total production volume at the time a Premanufacture Notices is submitted.
+Every 5 years, the existing chemicals on the TSCA inventory and produced at quantities of 25,000 pounds or more must be reported.